indama/indama/README.md

 A trusted mobile developer for your business needs.
 Developed high-quality iOS apps for thousands of users, focusing on performance and user experience.

-- 🌱 Knowledge of iOS, Flutter, Swift and Objective-C
+- 🌱 Knowledge of iOS and Flutter

 **How to reach me**:
 - email - infoiskandar@gmail.com,